Breastfeeding From One Side: Why This Happens & How To Overcome It

 Most mothers look forward to breastfeeding their babies, and dream of it being a beautiful, life-changing experience.
 While it surely is that way, the beginning of that journey can be a little rocky, due to issues such as an incorrect latch, an uncomfortable position, or the preference of one nipple over the other by the baby!
 The latter factor can lead a mom to breastfeed only from one side.

 Another influencing aspect could be the mother’s own comfort level – maybe breastfeeding from a particular side feels more comfortable.
 This can turn into a habit, and the baby also gets used to feeding from one side.
-Read on for everything you need to know about why this happens, and whether it is advisable.
+Read on for everything you need to know about why a baby may breastfeed from one side only, and whether it is advisable.

 Is One-Sided Breastfeeding Normal?

-Many mothers find it more comfortable and convenient to feed from one breast in comparison to the other.
+Many mothers find one-sided nursing more comfortable and convenient.
 This happens when you may find one position of holding your baby more comfortable than another.
-We are either left or right handed, and thus we may find it easier to perform various tasks from a preferred side.
-Therefore, one sided breast feeding is very normal.
+We are either left or right-handed, and thus we may find it easier to perform various tasks from a preferred side.
+Therefore, one-sided breastfeeding is very normal.

-There are various reasons that may make mothers breastfeed from one breast only, such as:
+According to the Australian Breastfeeding Association, various reasons may make mothers breastfeed from one breast only, such as (1):

 1. Variation or difference in the nipple